Sheraton New York Times Square Hotel: Site

 The Sheraton New York Times Square Hotel is located at 811 Seventh Avenue in the Midtown Manhattan neighborhood of New York City, New York, U.S. The building's rectangular land lot occupies the western half of the city block bounded by Seventh Avenue to the west, 52nd Street to the south, Sixth Avenue (Avenue of the Americas) to the east, and 53rd Street to the north.
 The site covers 60,775 ft2, with a frontage of 200 ft on Seventh Avenue and 305 ft along the side streets.
 Nearby buildings include 810 Seventh Avenue to the west; the New York Hilton to the northeast; Flatotel New York City and Credit Lyonnais Building to the east; and Axa Equitable Center to the south.

 The site had previously been occupied by the Manhattan Storage and Warehouse Company, built in 1892 to designs by James E. Ware.
-The warehouse, designed in the Italianate style, had been demolished in 1957.
+The warehouse, designed in the Italianate style, was demolished in 1957.